Belrose, New South Wales: Commercial area

 Belrose is primarily a residential area, but contains the Austlink Business Park, two shopping centres including Glenrose Village Shopping Centre (formerly Stockland Glenrose).
-Belrose also has Glen St theatre, and Belrose library.
+Belrose also has Glen Street theatre, and Belrose library.

 There is also a Homemakers Supacenta with over 35 shops including established retailers such as Harvey Norman, Nick Scali Furniture, and JB Hi-Fi.
+Adjacent to the Supacenta in the Northern side of the suburb, there is also a Bunnings Warehouse store.
+This region is collectively identified as the Belrose business park.

 Optus satellite communications facility is located in Belrose, where Optus manages its five satellites currently in orbit.

 Schools

 Belrose is home to a number of schools: